edgedb/easy-edgedb/chapter13/index.md

 };
 ```

-Then we can add Lucy to the `insert` for Dracula.
-(If you are following along, just `delete Vampire;` and `delete MinorVampire;` first so we can practice doing this longer `insert`.)
+After doing the migration, let's practice a big insert to add Dracula along with all of the `MinorVampire` objects.
+We haven't done much with them so we'll just `delete Vampire;` and `delete MinorVampire;` and insert them all again.

-Note the first line where we create a variable called `lucy`.
-We then use that to bring in all the data to make her a `MinorVampire`, which is much more efficient than manually inserting all the information.
+Note the first line of the insert where we create a variable called `lucy`.
+We can then use that to bring in all the data to make her a `MinorVampire`, which is much more efficient than manually inserting all the information.
 It also includes her strength: we add 5 to that, because vampires are stronger.

 Here's the insert: